Roxeez/Moonlight/README.md

 - Open solution
 - Build
 - Create a new .NET library project targeting .NET Framework 4.7+ & close it
-- Copy DllExport.bat to your solution directory
+- Install DllExport to your project using DllExport.bat
-- Run DllExport.bat
 - Open your project solution & add Costura Fody as project dependency using Nuget
 - Build your application
 - Enjoy